SQL Server TCL Interview Questions and Answers

 Note: it’s important to keep transactions pending for the shortest period of time.
 A lock stops others from accessing the locked database resource.
 Too many locks, or locks on frequently accessed resources, can seriously degrade performance.

-How to implement/ control transaction?
+How to implement/ control transactions in SQL Server?

 The following commands are provided by TCL to control transactions:

 - BEGIN TRANSACTION: To start the transaction